ombegov/policy-v2/_identity-draft/index.md

 The Department of Commerce is responsible for implementing the following actions:

-1. Develop and issue guidance to promote deployment of technology, including those in open source that address agency digital identity needs such as derived Personal Identity Verification (PIV) and other credentials;
+1. Develop and issue guidance to promote deployment of technologies, including those in open source, that address agency digital identity needs such as derived Personal Identity Verification (PIV) and other credentials;

-2. Establish and develop implementation guidance for identity federation protocol(s) for use cases such as Government-to-Business that support various authenticators and identity proofing components in alignment with NIST SP 800-63;
+2. Establish and develop implementation guidance for identity federation protocol(s) for use cases such as Government-to-Business and Government-to-Consumer that support various authenticators and identity proofing components in alignment with NIST SP 800-63;

 3. Develop criteria, in coordination with GSA, for approving products that meet the assurance levels outlined in NIST SP 800-63;